PrivateAIM/documentation/src/guide/deployment/node-installation.md

     noProxy: "10.0.0.0/8,192.168.0.0/16,127.0.0.1,172.16.0.0/16,.svc,localhost,.cluster.local"
 ```

-The `NO_PROXY`/`no_proxy` value will depend on your kubernetes distribution and your server configuration, please check
+The `NO_PROXY`/`no_proxy` domains will depend on your kubernetes distribution and your server configuration, please
-your kubernetes distribution's documentation for suggested values.
-It is highly recommended that you add the the DNS A
+check your kubernetes distribution's documentation for suggested values.
+It is highly recommended that you add the DNS A
 record to the `noProxy` value for the cluster in which you are deploying the FLAME Node.
 The name for this record takes
 the form of `<cluster-domain>` and by default is equal to `.cluster.local`.

 ## Additional Certificate Authority (CA) Certificates

 Some locations may have additional, self-signed SSL/TLS certificates that they use for monitoring web traffic on their
 servers.
-In this case, problems can occur that pre-mature SSL termination occurs and the node services cannot
+In this case, problems can occur that premature SSL termination occurs and the node services cannot communicate
-communicate with the Hub.
-To avoid this, these self-signed CA certificates need to be provided to the node during
+with the Hub.
+To avoid this, these self-signed CA certificates need to be provided to the node during deployment.
+This
-deployment.
-This can be done by providing the CA files either:
+can be done by providing the CA files either:

 1. In the `helm/charts/flame-node/certs` directory and installing using a local version of the helm chart
 2. Using a pre-defined kubernetes ConfigMap that provides the information under a key labeled `certs.pem`